seregazhuk/php-pinterest-bot/README.md

 ## Interests

 Get a list of main categories.
+Required bot to be logged in.

 ```php
 $categories = $bot->interests->main();